MCTS Announces Route Changes for Fall 2024

 The city constructed new protected bike lanes and other traffic calming measures to reduce car crashes and protect pedestrians and multi-modal transportation users.

-Once construction on Phase two of the project is complete, Route 30 will once again start running south along Van Buren Street all the way to E. Wisconsin Avenue and Route 33 will run all the way to the intersection of E. Wisconsin and N. Cass Streets.
+Once construction on phase two of the project is complete, Route 30 will start running south along Van Buren Street all the way to E. Wisconsin Avenue and Route 33 will run all the way to the intersection of E. Wisconsin and N. Cass streets.

-Along with the changes for the project along N. Van Buren, MCTS is bringing back service on Routes 21 and 66 running to UW-Milwaukee in time for the new school year.
+Along with the changes for the project along N. Van Buren Street, MCTS is bringing back service on routes 21 and 66 running to UW-Milwaukee in time for the new school year.
 Bus frequency along the Connect 1 bus rapid transit service will be reduced to every 15 minutes in response to the end of the summer festival season.

-The transit system updates routes four times a year, timed to coincide with the changes by bus operators picking their schedules for the next quarter.
+The transit system updates routes four times a year, timed to coincide with bus operators picking their schedules for the next quarter.
 The changes will go into effect Aug.
 25.

 Route 30 and Route 33

-Southbound buses on Route 30 will no longer detour along N. Jackson Street between E. Kilbourn Avenue and W. Wisconsin Street and will return to N. Van Buren Street.
+Southbound buses on Route 30 will no longer use N. Jackson Street between E. Kilbourn and E. Wisconsin avenues and will standardize with northbound buses on N. Van Buren Street.

-The eastern end of Route 33 will begin traveling east on E. Kilbourn Avenue to N. Prospect Avenue and run south until hitting the intersection of W. Wisconsin Avenue and E. Cass Street.
+Buses on the eastern end of Route 33 will begin traveling east on E. Kilbourn Avenue to N. Prospect Avenue and run south until hitting the intersection of E. Wisconsin Avenue and E. Cass Street.
 The buses will lay over at the intersection, offering operators a chance for a brief respite and access to a nearby restroom.

 Route 24 and Route 76